-Open a book - open the world
+Open a book - Open the world

 We have high expectations of all of our pupils: all children are expected to meet national standards and we put in place targeted support to ensure that they do.
-Furthermore, we understand the importance of parents and carers in supporting their children to develop positive reading habits, decoding and comprehension skills.
+Furthermore, we understand the importance of parents and carers in supporting their children to develop positive reading habits, decoding, fluency and comprehension skills.
 This can be achieved by encouraging home-school partnerships which enable parents and carers to understand how to enhance the skills being taught in school through good quality and breadth of texts.

 Finally, we intend for our curriculum to represent the diversity of our pupils and the wider world through class book corners and libraries, and studied texts that represent all genders, races, religions, differing world views and that challenge stereotypes.
 We provide opportunities for children to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live to develop and appreciation and love of reading and to gain knowledge across the curriculum.